rocky-linux/documentation/docs/guides/editors/nvchad.md

 ### Main Features

-- **Designed to be fast.** From the choice of programming language to techniques for loading components everything is designed to minimize execution time.
+- **Designed to be fast.** From the choice of programming language to techniques for loading components, everything is designed to minimize execution time.

 - **Attractive Interface.** Despite being a _cli_ application the interface looks modern and beautiful graphically, plus all the components fit the UI perfectly.